absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 }
 ```

-However, the user only have to specify the `label` field, since it will not be done, and the ID is generated by the server.
+However, the user only has to specify the `label` field, since it will not be done, and the ID is generated by the server.

 ```json
 {